shubhampal98/Github-Finder/README.md

 ## Welcome to GitHub Finder

-### An app to find the users by their username by using the Github API
+### An app to find the users by their username using the Github API

 #### You can visit the app [here](https://shubhampal98.github.io/Github-Finder/app/)